Tickets for Shakespeare Globe + Audio Guide

 - Hit The Swan Bar & Restaurant for a refreshing drink or bite, overlooking the sublime views of the Thames and St. Paul's

-The authentic Tudor exterior and thatch roof (the only one in London) are preludes to what awaits you inside: an exquisite and architecturally accurate recreation of Shakespeare’s original theatrical home.
+The authentic Tudor exterior and thatch roof (the only one in London) are preludes to what awaits you inside The Globe: an exquisite and architecturally accurate recreation of Shakespeare’s original theatrical home.

 Led by an expert guide, you’ll see in your ‘mind’s eye’ just how The Bard’s plays would have been performed and received.
-The stage jutting out into the audience, and the restless groundlings (literally, those who stood on the ground), getting a visceral experience (and alleged throwing oyster shells at characters they didn't like).
-You’ll sit in the tiered, wooden seating that housed the better-heeled members of society, and see how the audience enveloped the stage in a near circle.
+You'll get a visceral experience of a time when it was allegedly fine to throw oyster shells at characters you didn't like.
+Sit in the tiered, wooden seating that housed the better-heeled members of society, and see how the audience enveloped the stage in a near circle.

-Along with the guide’s colorful stories of the 1599 Globe, you’ll get a sense of the raucous atmosphere and how the comedies, tragedies and histories came alive for people from all walks of life.
+Along with the audio guide’s colorful stories of the 1599 Globe (they loved blood and gore, and seeing characters fly on stage), you’ll get a sense of the raucous atmosphere and how the comedies, tragedies and histories came alive for people from all walks of life.